PrestaShop/docs/basics/keeping-up-to-date/backup.md

 tar -czf backup.tar /var/www/html
 ```

-When your archive is ready, you may copy it on your computer or to any other safe location.
+When your archive is ready, copy it on your computer or any other safe location.

 ## Database backup

 The database on which PrestaShop runs must be saved as well.
 There are many ways to get a dump of the database content, and we cannot cover all of them.
-Feel free to use your tools, we just cover the main ones here.
-You can consider your dump is complete when you get a SQL file with the structure AND the content of each table in it.
+Feel free to use your tools.
+We cover the main ones here.
+You can consider your dump complete when you get a SQL file with the structure AND the content of each table.

 ### Using MySQL client in command line